- With over 7,100 islands, the Philippines is considered the world’s marine biodiversity epicenter.

 If you want to go fishing 10 minutes after landing at the airport, consider the Visayas islands through the Mactan-Cebu International Airport.

-Fishing charters are just a short taxi ride away, and the Mactan channel will be your main fishing ground.
+Fishing charters are just a short taxi ride away, and the Mactan Channel will be your main fishing ground.
 Spanish mackerel and dogtooth tuna are the common species caught here.

 Mindanao